notkaramel/ECSE321-Mar1HotelSystem/UML/CustomerStory.md

 2.2.
 The customer/guest selects a check-in date after the check-out date.
 1. The system displays an error stating: "The check-in date cannot be after the check-out date" along with an "ok" button.
-2. The customer presses the "ok" button and returns to step 1.
+2. The customer/guest presses the "ok" button and returns to step 1.

 4.1.
 The system times out.
 1. The system displays a timeout error message along with an "ok" button.
+2. The customer/guest presses the "ok" button and returns to step 3, letting the system refresh the list of available rooms.

+5.1 The room the customer/guest chose is no longer available.
+1. The system displays an error message stating: "This room is already booked" along with an "ok" button.
-2. The customer presses the "ok" button and returns to step 3, letting the system refresh the list of available rooms.
+2. The customer/guest presses the "ok" button and returns to step 3, letting the system refresh the list of available rooms.

+6.1.
+The customer/guest clicks the "cancel" button
+1. The system returns the customer/guest to step 3 and refreshes the list of available rooms.

+7.1.
+The system times out.
+1. The system displays a timeout error message along with an "ok" button.
+2. The customer presses the "ok" button and returns to step 1.

+8.1.
+The credit card number entered by the customer/guest is invalid.
+1. The system displays the error message stating: "The entered credit card number is erroneous" along with an "ok" button.
+2. The customer/guest clicks the "ok" button and returns to step 7 with the credit card number field cleared.

+8.2.

+8.3.